 • July 1: Deadline for growers who are have never participated in FMNP or those who have participated in the past, but did not apply for FMNP in 2023.

 • October 31: FMNP season ends.
-This is the last day that FMNP benefits can be accepted.
+This is the last day that FMNP benefits can be accepted at farmers markets or farm stands.

 FMNP & FARMERS MARKETS